dagangilat/go-redis/README.md

 # Go-Redis Key-Value Store
-This project implements a simple key-value store with a REST API, using Go and Redis.
+This project implements a simple key-value store with a REST API, using Go

 ## Features
 - Set key-value pairs